 Key Challenge 1: Population growth and its implications

-More than 1.66 million people live in Auckland already.
-Over the next 30 years this could increase by another 720,000 people to reach 2.4 million.
-This could mean another 313,000 dwellings and 263,000 jobs are required over this period.
+More than 1.7 million people live in Auckland already.
+Over the next 30 years, this could increase by another 650,000 people to reach 2.3 million.

 Auckland's population growth is driven by both natural growth, meaning more births than deaths, and migration from overseas and from other parts of New Zealand.
 Natural growth is more easily planned for over the long-term, while changes in immigration patterns often require a more immediate response.